calculuswhiz/xilinx-6502/links.md

 Low-level details:
 - [Detailed Instruction Listing](http://homepage.ntlworld.com/cyborgsystems/CS_Main/6502/6502.htm#ADC).
 Our primary reference for instruction listings.
 - [Timing Behavior](http://nesdev.com/6502_cpu.txt).
 Our primary reference for cycle-by-cycle behavior.
-However, we adapted a section of the document, and tailored it to our needs for the project.
+However, we adapted a section of the document and tailored it to our needs for the project.
 See `Instruction_Timing.txt` for more information.
 - [Proto-datapath](http://www.mdawson.net/vic20chrome/cpu/mos_6500_mpu_preliminary_may_1976.pdf).
 Page 2.
 We based most of our datapath on this design.

 Not used, but may be useful for later versions: